Marconiusiii/OhCraps/README.md

 ### Point Phase

-If a 4, 5, 6, 8, 9, or 10 is rolled on the Coming Out roll, that number becomes the Point.
+In standard Craps, a 4, 5, 6, 8, 9, or 10 on the Come Out roll becomes the Point.
+In Crapless Craps, any non-7 Come Out number (2, 3, 4, 5, 6, 8, 9, 10, 11, 12) becomes the Point.
 Roll the dice until the Point is hit to win on the Pass Line and reset the game, or until a 7 is rolled, clearing all the bets in a loss and returning to the Come Out roll.

 New betting modes appear in the Point phase, and are accessed through the following codes.